teleprint-me/py.gpt.prompt/docs/model_cards/orca-mini.md

 ## Notes

-- **3B models**: These models do not self-identify or role-play.
-They assume no identity or reference to self.
-They can be useful for smaller scoped problems, but require more time and effort to work with.
+- **3B Models:** These models do not self-identify or role-play.
+They are best suited for smaller scoped problems but require more effort to work with due to their lack of self-reference.

-- **7B models**: The 7B billion models perform much better.
-They are willing to self-identify and assume a role, making them suitable for fulfilling the role of a programming assistant.
-The 4-bit and 5-bit models are the best performing ones.
-The 8-bit models have better cognitive reasoning but are slower during inference compared to the 4-bit and 5-bit models.
+- **7B Models:** The 7B models perform significantly better, capable of self-identifying and assuming roles.
+This makes them ideal for tasks like programming assistance.
+Among them, the 4-bit and 5-bit models deliver the best performance.
+The 8-bit models, while slower, offer superior cognitive reasoning.

-- **Formatting issues**: There are serious issues with the way the model formats its output.
-These issues may potentially be mitigated by using precise, accurate prompting and corrective formatting.
-One approach could be using a Finite-State Machine to process streamed tokens and produce properly formatted Markdown output.
+  - **Formatting Challenges:** The 7B models have notable issues with output formatting.
+Potential solutions include using precise prompts and corrective formatting, or employing a Finite-State Machine to process streamed tokens for proper Markdown output.

-- **TODO: 13B models**: Further testing and evaluation is needed for the 13B models.
+  - Alternatively, streaming could be turned off, allowing for the output to be formatted before being displayed to the user.
+This simple approach, however, sacrifices the ability to stream token outputs.
+  - Using streamed tokens with prompt-toolkit and pygments could recreate a ChatGPT UI-like experience.
+This would require careful planning and thoughtful implementation.
+  - An extension of the previous idea could involve using prompt-toolkit to display the formatted output in a split window, either vertically or horizontally.

+- **13B Models (To Be Evaluated):** The 13B models require further testing and evaluation.

-**GPT's Observations and Suggestions**:
+**GPT's Observations and Suggestions:**

-- Models tend to rely on Markdown for proper formatting, as it's a commonly used format for sharing information.
-However, the formatting issues you mentioned are related to the model's interpretation and generation of Markdown output.
-  By providing specific and accurate prompts, as well as implementing a precise formatting process, we can improve the quality of the generated Markdown.
+- Models often rely on Markdown for formatting, as it's a widely used format for information sharing.
+However, the formatting issues are tied to the model's interpretation and generation of Markdown output.
+By using specific and accurate prompts, and implementing a precise formatting process, the quality of the generated Markdown can be improved.

-- It might be beneficial to set up a Finite-State Machine that can process the streamed tokens generated by the model and produce a Markdown format that meets your desired formatting requirements.
-This way, you can have more control over the output formatting and ensure it aligns with your expectations.
+- A Finite-State Machine could be set up to process the streamed tokens generated by the model, producing Markdown output that meets your formatting requirements.
+This would allow for greater control over the output formatting.

+**Additional GPT's Observations and Suggestions:**

+- **Quantization and Model Output:** The quantization process can impact the output of the model.
+Quantization is a method that reduces the numerical precision of the model's weights, which can lead to a decrease in model size and inference speed at the cost of a slight degradation in model performance.
+  As the number of bits used in quantization increases, the model's output format improves, enhancing its capabilities.
+This is because a higher number of bits allows for a more accurate representation of the original weights, leading to better performance.
+However, it's important to balance this with the increased computational resources required for higher bit models.
+- **Model Selection Based on Task:** When choosing a model, consider the specific requirements of your task.
+If you need a model that can self-identify and role-play, a 7B model might be more suitable.
+If you're working with smaller scoped problems and can invest more time in crafting prompts, a 3B model could suffice.
+For tasks requiring superior cognitive reasoning, despite slower inference, an 8-bit model might be the best choice.

+- **Prompt Design:** The design of your prompts can significantly influence the model's output.
+For instance, if you're experiencing issues with the model's Markdown formatting, you could experiment with different prompt structures or provide explicit instructions within the prompt to guide the model's output formatting.

+- **Post-Processing:** Consider implementing a post-processing step to handle any formatting issues.
+This could involve a script or function that takes the model's output and reformats it according to your requirements.
+This could be particularly useful when working with lower bit models that may have more pronounced formatting issues due to quantization.